lisaau/techtonica-assignments/README.md

 Assignments that ask students to complete in REPL can be found [here](https://repl.it/@lisaau).

+To view the files locally on your machine, clone this repo.
+Look at the README.md files for each directory and follow the instructions in there to access the assignment.

 Projects are added to separate GitHub repos and can be found below: